Learn to think differently about the way you save & invest

 Through a powerful metaphor that will change your understanding of investing forever, The Elephant in the Room Has a Paycheck helps you create a step-by-step plan that intuitively makes sense, aligns to your social values, and doesn’t force you to become an investment manager on the side.

-With his easy to understand style, David’s authentic and approachable guide to investing gives you the exact steps you must take to secure your financial future.
+With his easy to understand style, David’s authentic and approachable guide to investing gives you the exact steps you must take to build a wealthy future.

 Develop Good Habits